Jacobbrewer1/league-manager/README.md

 # league-manager
-A league managing software that stores scores and match results.
+A league managing software that stores scores and game results.